‘Email is Dying’

 It isn’t, but it is changing.
 And the way consumers interact with email is changing, making it important to stay relevant.
 With all of the various online tools and social media outlets, there is no guarantee that a consumer will visit these places, but they will check their email.
 Email is still the fastest tool marketers have to directly interact with their customer base.
 And with nearly 4 billion email accounts worldwide, it is no wonder why email marketers are still alive and well.

 It is also widely known that email marketing sees about a two times return on investment over traditional and other online marketing.
 Why is that?
-Because it is still the most affordable platform in a marketers budget.
+Because it is still the most affordable platform on a marketer's budget.

 - Make sure you are giving your consumer reliable information.
 With the rise of the internet it is too easy for someone to look up a fact and dispute what you’ve said.
 This means you lose credibility and trust with your clients.